ocrmypdf/OCRmyPDF/README.rst

 Requirements
 ------------

-Runs on CPython 3.6, and requires external program installations of Ghostscript, Tesseract OCR, QPDF, and Leptonica. ocrmypdf is pure Python, but uses CFFI to portably generate library bindings.
+Runs on CPython 3.5, 3.6 and 3.7.
+Requires external program installations of Ghostscript, Tesseract OCR, QPDF, and Leptonica. ocrmypdf is pure Python, but uses CFFI to portably generate library bindings.

-Python 3.5 is also supported.

 Press & Media
 -------------